Agus Black Hoe Budianto

-Agus "Black Hoe" Budianto (born 1980 or 1981) is an Indonesian politician, businessman, and former police officer.
+Agus Budianto (born 1980 or 1981), better known as Agus Black Hoe Budianto, is an Indonesian politician, businessman, and former police officer.
 He was a member of the East Java Regional House of Representatives, serving from 2024 until his resignation in 2025.
 Originating from Ngawi Regency, he was part of the local police force for 19 years and owned a poultry farm in the regency.

 Early life

-Agus Budianto was born at the village of Grudo in Ngawi, East Java.
+Budianto was born at the village of Grudo in Ngawi (city), Ngawi.
 According to Budianto, he adopted the nickname "Black Hoe" in order to distinguish himself from other people named Agus at his home village, and the nickname derived from his dark skin and his work at his parents' field with a hoe.
 He completed high school in Tabanan, Bali in 2001, and later received a degree from a university in Ngawi.

 Career

 In 2003, he joined the police force in Ngawi's district police, where he served within its intelligence and security department from 2003 to 2022.
 In 2019, he founded a broiler chicken farm in Ngawi, named the "Black Hoe" farm.
 Starting with 60,000 birds in 2019, it had 300,000 birds by 2023.
 He also founded the Black Hoe Racing Team, a Ngawi-based motorcycle racing team, in 2022.
 He reported his assets at Rp 12.5 billion in 2023, consisting mostly of land and property in Ngawi.

 Budianto resigned early from the police force and entered politics as a member of the Indonesian Democratic Party of Struggle (PDI-P).
 He also became active within the GP Ansor organization in Ngawi.